-If you find that your symptoms are troublesome, and interfering with your daily life, it is worth visiting your GP.
-Alternatively, if you are experiencing symptoms earlier than expected (under the age of 45) your GP can investigate the underlying reason for your symptoms.
+If your symptoms are troublesome and interfere with your daily life, it is worth visiting your GP.
+Alternatively, if you are experiencing symptoms earlier than expected (under 45) your GP can investigate the underlying reason for your symptoms.

 If you are aged over 45 years old, menopause is usually diagnosed by an assessment of symptoms.
-In women aged 45 years old or under, due to the lower incidence of menopause at this age, a blood test may be used to diagnose menopause.
+For women under 45, due to the lower incidence of menopause at this age, a blood test may be used to diagnose menopause.

-A private blood test, such as the Medichecks’ Menopause Blood Test, can help you to get the answers you’ve been looking for and provide peace of mind.
+Our Menopause Blood Test can provide you with more information on your hormone levels.
 It could also give you the confidence to decide how to move forward.

-Is there anything I can do to treat my symptoms of the menopause?
+Is there anything I can do to treat my symptoms of menopause?

 Your GP may prescribe certain treatments and therapies to help ease severe menopause symptoms.
 Many women also find that simple lifestyle changes can be helpful.
 We take a closer look at some of the options below:

 HRT is exactly what it says on the tin.
-Hormones are reintroduced to your body to replace those which your body has reduced the production of.
+Hormones are reintroduced to your body to replace the ones that are missing.
 Most HRT is a combination of oestrogen and progesterone.
-It can be taken by oral tablets, skin patches, gels or pessaries.
-Your GP can give you more information on HRT, and discuss the risks and benefits, to help you decide if it’s right for you.
+It can be taken by oral tablets, skin patches, gels, or pessaries.
+It is extremely effective at relieving menopausal symptoms but can slightly increase your risk of breast cancer and blood clots in some women.
+Your GP can give you more information on HRT and discuss the risks and benefits to help you decide if it’s right for you.

-Before and during the menopause, particular aspects of the diet are especially important, to reduce the risk of developing health conditions and to help manage symptoms.
+Before and during menopause, particular aspects of the diet are especially important to reduce the risk of developing health conditions and to help manage symptoms.

 Nutrition for bone health

-Reducing oestrogen levels during menopause increases the rate of calcium loss from our bones, which can make them weaker (also known as osteoporosis) and more prone to fracture.
+Reducing oestrogen levels during menopause increases the rate of calcium loss from our bones, which can make them weaker and lead to osteoporosis where they are more prone to fracture.
 Getting enough calcium in your diet can protect against this loss.

-It is currently recommended we have 700 mg of calcium daily .
+It is currently recommended that we have 700 mg of calcium daily .